puppetlabs/puppet-docs/source/learning/modules1.markdown

 Classes
 -------

-Classes are singleton collections of resources that Puppet can apply selectively.
+Classes are singleton collections of resources that Puppet can apply as a unit.
 You can think of them as blocks of code that can be turned on or off.

 If you know any object-oriented programming, try to ignore it for a little while, because that's not the kind of class we're talking about.
 Puppet classes could also be called "roles" or "aspects;" they describe one part of what makes up a system's identity.